Disney wants a wrongful death lawsuit thrown out because the plaintiff had Disney+

 After a doctor suffered a fatal allergic reaction at a Disney World restaurant, Disney is trying to get her widower's wrongful death lawsuit tossed by pointing to the fine print of a Disney+ trial he signed up for years earlier.

-The couple, along with Piccolo’s mom, went to dinner on the night of October 5th at Raglan Road Irish Pub, a restaurant located within a shopping and dining complex called Disney Springs.
+The couple, along with Piccolo's mother, went to dinner on the night of Oct.
+5 at Raglan Road Irish Pub, a restaurant located within a shopping and dining complex called Disney Springs.

 Tangsuan was "highly allergic" to dairy and nuts, and they chose that particular restaurant in part because of its promises about accommodating patrons with food allergies, according to the lawsuit filed in a Florida circuit court.

-The complaint details the family’s repeated conversations with their waiter about Tangsuan’s allergies.
-They allegedly raised the issue upfront, inquired about the safety of specific menu items, had the server confirm with the chef that they could be made allergen-free and asked for confirmation “several more times” after that.
+The complaint details the family's repeated conversations with their waiter about Tangsuan's allergies.
+The family allegedly raised the issue upfront, inquired about the safety of specific menu items, had the server confirm with the chef that they could be made allergen-free and asked for confirmation "several more times" after that.

 "When the waiter returned with [Tangsuan's] food, some of the items did not have allergen free flags in them and [Tangsuan] and [Piccolo] once again questioned the waiter who, once again, guaranteed the food being delivered to [Tangsuan] was allergen free," the lawsuit reads.

-The three of them ate, then went their separate ways: Piccolo brought the leftovers to their room, while his wife and mom headed for the stores.
-After about 45 minutes, Tangsuan “began having severe difficulty breathing and collapsed to the floor.”
+The three of them ate and then went their separate ways: Piccolo brought the leftovers to their room, while his wife and mother headed for the stores.
+After about 45 minutes, Tangsuan "began having severe difficulty breathing and collapsed to the floor."

 "The medical examiner's investigation determined that [Tangsuan's] cause of death was as a result of anaphylaxis due to elevated levels of dairy and nut in her system," according to the lawsuit.

-Note: Editor’s note: Disney+ is among NPR’s financial sponsors.